 Key Issue: A number of submissions identified pressures or issue areas which they felt were not adequately addressed or not given enough attention.
-Specific areas highlighted were climate change, wetlands and alien/invasive species.
+Specific areas highlighted were climate change and alien/invasive species.
+With regard to alien invasive species focus was aimed at improving biosecurity and ensuring that invasive alien species are not spread by boat movements between water bodies.